Technology option is available for all Cisco furniture.

 Along with wool, other natural elements found in Cisco’s furniture are organic goose feathers and down.
 Goose feathers have long been seen as the standard that all pillows and fillers are judged against for their comfort and durability, yet only 5% of today’s most popular brands use actual feathers due to their cost.
 Every pillow that Cisco makes is filled with goose feathers and down sourced from farms that raise geese for food consumption - completing a vertically integrated business model which is both financially and ecologically beneficial to local economies and the end consumer.
 The feathers and down we use are separated by hi-tech machinery and are washed in biodegradable emulsifiers before being packed into 250-thread-count, 100% organic cotton covers.

-The backbone of Cisco's furniture is the sturdy construction and framing made entirely of FSC Certified wood.
-In order for wood to be certified by the Forest Stewardship Council, the foresting practices at each site must adhere to FSC’s requirements on the rights of indigenous people and workers, and must follow strict guidelines regarding environmental impact.
+The backbone of Cisco's furniture is the sturdy construction and framing made entirely of FSC® Certified wood.
+In order for wood to be Forest Stewardship Council® certified, the forest practices at each site must adhere to FSC's standards on the rights of indigenous people and workers, and must follow strict guidelines regarding environmental impact.
 These carefully chosen lands are constantly monitored and assessed to ensure that conditions, yield, and management are always up to FSC’s high standards.
-Cisco is proud to be a certificate holder (FSC-C002394) and uses FSC woods exclusively across our entire line of products.
+Cisco is proud to be a certificate holder (FSC®-C002394) and uses FSC® certified woods exclusively across our entire line of products.

 Low VOC wood stain: